-- Registration for Fall 2017 programs will open on May 1, 2017.
-Registration for Maple Syrup classes in January of 2018 opens on October 1, 2017.
-Registration for all other Spring 2018 programs will open on November 1, 2017.
-All registrations are accepted on a first-come, first-served basis. - Call (636)-451-3412 ext.
-6008 or e-mail karen.bryan@mobot.org to book your visit. - Student groups should plan to bring one adult for every eight students.
+- Registration for Fall 2018 programs will open on May 1, 2018.
+Registration for Maple Syrup classes in January of 2019 opens on October 1, 2018.
+Registration for all other Spring 2019 programs will open on November 1, 2018.
+All registrations are accepted on a first-come, first-served basis. - Call (314) 577-9523 or e-mail kbryan@mobot.org to book your visit. - Student groups should plan to bring one adult for every eight students.
 Required adult chaperones are admitted at no extra charge.
 Additional adults are admitted at standard admission rates.